cscw2015/maverick/Interim/Interim.md

 1. GNU/Linux + OpenOffice + PC Emulation (WINE / VMWare)
 2. GNU/Linux + OpenOffice + Terminal Server

 In his paper on the transition to open source in Munich, Grassmuck noted that "both transitional solutions presented architectural and operational complexities, not least with respect to security and an increased need for training.
-They were therefore considered undesirable as such and only to be deployed where no other solution could be found.”
-[16]
+They were therefore considered undesirable as such and only to be deployed where no other solution could be found [16].”

-Grassmuck also states that the project leaders determined that a successful migration required "consistent adherence to a number of technological and political principles," [16] and used the following principles to guide this migration:
+Grassmuck also states that the project leaders determined that a successful migration required "consistent adherence to a number of technological and political principles [16]," and used the following principles to guide this migration [16]:

-1. Applications should be OS-independent.
+> 1. Applications should be OS-independent.
 2. New client-server applications would only be developed or commissioned as web applications according to the J2EE model.
 3. Cooperation of all software partners would be necessary as software is customized, and as applications are redeveloped.
 4. The project had to have the support of both political leadership and heads of the administration.